 - Berta T, Park CK, Xie RG, Xu ZZ, Lu N, Ji RR (2014) Extracellular caspase-6 drives murine inflammatory pain via microglia TNF-a secretion.
 J Clin Invest.
-124:1173-86.
+2014; 124:1173-86.

-- Xu ZZ, Liu XJ, Berta T, Park CK, Lü N, Serhan CN, Ji RR (2013) Neuroprotectin/protectin D1 protects against neuropathic pain in mice after nerve trauma.
-Ann Neurol.
-74:490-5.
+- Xu ZZ, Liu XJ, Berta T, Park CK, Lu N, Serhan CN, Ji RR.
+Neuroprotectin/protectin D1 protects neuropathic pain in mice after nerve trauma.
+Annals of Neurology, 2013, 74:490-495.

-- Lu Y, Dong H, Gao Y, Gong Y, Ren Y, Gu N, Zhou S, Xia N, Sun YY, Ji RR, Xiong L (2013).
-A feed-forward spinal cord glycinergic neural circuit gates mechanical allodynia.
+- Lu Y, Dong H, Gao Y, Gong Y, Ren Y, Gu N, Zhou S, Xia N, Sun YY, Ji RR, Xiong L. A feed-forward spinal cord glycinergic neural circuit gates mechanical allodynia.
 J Clin Invest.
-123:4050-62.
+2013, 123:4050-62.

-- Liu T, Berta T, Xu ZZ, Park CK, Zhang L, Lu N, Liu Q, Liu Y, Gao YJ, Liu YC, Ma Q, Dong X, Ji RR (2012) TLR3 deficiency impairs spinal cord synaptic transmission, central sensitization, and pruritus in mice.
-J Clin Invest, 122:2195-207.
+- Liu T, Berta T, Xu ZZ, Park CK, Zhang L, Lü N, Liu Q, Liu Y, Gao YJ, Liu YC, Ma Q, Dong X, Ji RR.
+TLR3 deficiency impairs spinal cord synaptic transmission, central sensitization, and pruritus in mice.
+J Clin Invest.
+2012, 122:2195-2207.